Kansattica/Fluency/README.md

 or use the long options, like `--help` and `--in-file`.

+If you're doing anything that involves a lot of calls (and everything involves a lot of calls), consider passing the --configuration release argument to dotnet run, like so:

+`dotnet run --configuration release -- ..\Examples\prime.fl`

+This appears to turn on tail call optimization and some other stuff that

 ### Tutorial
 Coming soon, but you can look at the examples folder for now!
-I find it helps to turn on C#-style syntax highlighting.
+I find it helps to turn on C#-style syntax highlighting. prime.fl probably has the most complete program and best example of Fluency.

 ### Roadmap
 Fluency is currently in a working state, but I'd love to do more.